 Benefits Of Spirituality In Recovery

 Spirituality in recovery has many benefits.
 First, it can give you a sense of peace.
 Practicing your chosen form of spirituality can bring calm and quiet to stress and restlessness.
 Second, it can give you a sense of empowerment.
-Spirituality can help us find our worth and increase our self- confidence.
+Spirituality can help us find our worth and increase our self-confidence.
 Third, it can give your life meaning.
 While battling your addiction, you were focused only on your drug of choice and getting your next hit.
 Spirituality can show you that there is so much more to the world than your addiction.
-It can show you that there is meaning and purpose to everything.
-Fourth, having spirituality in your life can bring you together with like-minded individuals that can, potentially, turn out to be part of a support system for you.
-And, lastly, it can provide an emotional balance.
+It can show you that there is a meaning and purpose to everything.
+Fourth, having spirituality in your life can bring you together with like-minded individuals who can potentially be part of a support system for you.
+And lastly, it can provide an emotional balance.

 Throughout your recovery – and the rest of your life – you will have good days and bad.
-Having an outlet, a means of expression, or a spiritual retreat could possibly be the deciding factor between a successful recovery and a relapse.
+An outlet, a means of expression, or a spiritual retreat could decide between a successful recovery and a relapse.

 How To Incorporate Spirituality Into Your Recovery Today

 - Wake up every morning and write what you are thankful for in a gratitude journal.
-Before you go to sleep at night, make a list in your gratitude journal of things that you were grateful for that day.
+Before you sleep at night, list things you were grateful for that day in your gratitude journal.

 - Find beauty in photography.

 - Free write.
 Start with a blank piece of paper and begin writing anything that comes out.
-Do not sensor these thoughts, just let them flow.
-As they come, write them done.
+Do not sensor these thoughts.
+Just let them flow.
+As they come, write them down.
 You can either keep it or toss it.
 The point is to get it out.